 Imagine yourself in a space with just the right amount of activity, where you feel comfortable and naturally start chatting with others – that’s what a stimulating environment does for your parakeet too.

-Parakeets are known as social birds and tend to mimic sounds they hear.
+Parakeets are known as social birds and tend to mimic the sounds they hear.
 So, talking gently to your bird is another way to encourage active communication.
 Engaging in gentle conversations with your bird fosters trust and mimics the natural social interaction they experience in the wild.

 Encouraging vocalization in your parakeet requires patience and understanding.
 By enriching their environment and offering gentle encouragement, you create an environment that supports their natural communicative instincts.
 Remember, each bird is unique, so observe their response to these measures and use professional guidance when needed.